Olajide-Adara/Kultra-Mega-Stores-Inventory-/README.md

 # Kultra-Mega-Stores-Inventory-
 KMS Sales Performance Analysis: A SQL-centric project focused on dimensional modeling and data analysis using historical sales data to uncover business insights.
-Sources and related content

 # KMS Sales Performance Analysis

 ## 1. Project Overview & Business Problem

-**Kultra Mega Stores (KMS)**, a leading retailer of office supplies and furniture in Lagos, is looking to enhance its business intelligence capabilities, particularly for its Abuja division.
-As a newly engaged Business Intelligence Analyst, my task was to analyze historical order data from **2009 to 2012** (provided in an Excel file) to uncover key sales insights and findings.
+**Kultra Mega Stores (KMS)**, a leading retailer of office supplies and furniture , is looking to enhance its business intelligence capabilities to uncover key sales insights and findings using historical order data from **2009 to 2012** (provided in an Excel file).

 This report addresses a series of critical business questions posed by the Business Manager, aiming to provide actionable intelligence for strategic decision-making, revenue optimization, and improved operational efficiency within the Abuja division.